ganeshnagargoje/azure-vmss/readme.md

-# Deploy "Azure Virtual Machine Scale Set" (VMSS) using Terraform
+# Advanced Azure Infrastructure with Terraform - Hands-on Assignment
 ## Overview
 This project outlines how to build a scalable web application infrastructure in Azure using Terraform.
-It includes setting up a Virtual Machine Scale Set (VMSS) behind a load balancer with appropriate security and auto-scaling configurations.
+It includes setting up a Virtual Machine Scale Set (VMSS) behind a load balancer with appropriate security and auto-scaling configurations

 ## Requirements

-### Create Resouce Group
+### Resouce Group with location restriction
 * Create a resource group in one of these regions:
    - East US
    - Central India
    - South India
-Create the validation rule that restrict other regions
+Also create the validation rule that restrict other regions

-==> To achive the requirement we have developed code in rg.tf and variable.tf check variable "location"

-### Create Networking - Subnets (Application and Management) , Configure NSG rules http, https and SSH
+### Networking
 * Create a VNet with two subnets:
    - Application subnet (for vmss)
    - Management subnet (for future use)